Write the Room is a fun activity that gets students out of their seats and walking around to answer questions that are posted around the room.

 Materials You Will Need

-• Recording sheet or a piece of paper that your students number.
+- A recording sheet or a piece of paper your students number.

 Setting Up Your Classroom